altonen/swarm-host/README.md

 # TODO

-- create PoC in Python
+- create PoC
+- start using some logging framework